Please refer to the University’s Glossary of Terms for policies and procedures.

 (b) allocation of Course Codes for any new courses.

-8.7 The accreditation officer updates the accreditation documentation and Resource Impact Statements to include program and course codes and file numbers, and then provides a copy to Asset Management Services, the Library and Information Technology Services.
+8.5 The School Administration Officer updates the accreditation documentation and Resource Impact Statements to include program and course codes and file numbers, and then provides a copy to Asset Management Services, the Library and Information Technology Services.

-9.2 The Executive Dean arranges for a PDF copy of the complete accreditation documentation to be submitted to Academic Secretariat and for the “master” signed set of accreditation documentation to be recorded on the relevant program and course files in the University’s Records Management System.
+8.7 The Head of School arranges for a PDF copy of the complete accreditation documentation to be submitted to Academic Secretariat and for the “master” signed set of accreditation documentation to be recorded on the relevant program and course files in the University’s Records Management System.

-10.1 Academic Secretariat checks the accreditation documentation for completeness and clarity, accuracy, internal consistency, compliance and consistency with relevant University and external reference points, and liaises with the relevant faculty so that action and/or amended documentation can be submitted as required.
+9.1 Academic Secretariat checks the accreditation documentation for completeness and clarity, accuracy, internal consistency, compliance and consistency with relevant University and external reference points and liaises with the relevant School so that action and/or amended documentation can be submitted as required.

-10.3 The Chairperson, Learning and Teaching Committee can determine that the accreditation documentation is incomplete or under-developed and delay the consideration of the proposal by the Learning and Teaching Committee until such time as the faculty has responded to the Chairperson’s concerns regarding the quality of the accreditation documentation.
+9.3 The Chairperson, Learning and Teaching Committee can determine that the accreditation documentation is incomplete or under-developed and delay the consideration of the proposal by the Learning and Teaching Committee until such time as the School has responded to the Chairperson’s concerns regarding the quality of the accreditation documentation.

 (a) resolves to recommend to Academic Board that the proposed new program as currently documented be accredited; or